nunofachada/cf4ocl/docs/02_tutorial.md

     //...
 ~~~~~~~~~~~~~~~

 Now we can check this object after _cf4ocl_ function calls.
-Let's create
+Let's create a small
-a small macro to do so:
+macro to do so:

 ~~~~~~~~~~~~~~~{.c}
 #define CHECK_ERROR(err) \
     if (err != NULL) { fprintf(stderr, "\n%s\n", err->message); exit(-1); }
 ~~~~~~~~~~~~~~~

-We can also remove the `status` and `evt` variables, because we don't
+We can also remove the `status` and `evt` variables, because we don't rely on
-rely on them anymore for error checking.
-Here's the complete program,
+them anymore for error checking.
+Here's the complete code, with more informative
-with more informative error checking:
+error checking:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>